Maltrail

 Step 2: Configure Maltrail Settings

-After installation, you need to configure Maltrail settings to suit your specific needs.
-This includes setting up the network interface, configuring the alerting system, and defining the threat intelligence feeds.
+Once Maltrail is installed, users need to configure the settings to suit their needs.
+This includes setting up the repository, configuring the backup schedule, and enabling encryption validation.

 Technical Specifications